Mobirise Web Builder

 • 1918

-The Company's earliest incarnation, Holland y Lopez, S.A., was organized in Tampico, Tamalipas, Mexico as a steamship agency and custom house brokerage.
+The Company's earliest incarnation, Holland y Lopez, S.A., was organized in Tampico, Tamalipas, Mexico as a steamship agency and customs house brokerage.
 Barney R. Holland's and Sr. Lopez's firm saw to the loading and unloading of cargoes, clearance through customs, routings, and handled an average of 45 ships a month.
-The Company was an agent for the United States Shipping Board (later the U.S. Department of Commerce), Holland-American and Munson Steamship Lines.
-Source: "The Red Triangle" publication of CONOCO.
+The Company was an agent for the United States Shipping Board (later the U.S. Department of Commerce), Holland-America and Munson Lines.
+Source: CONOCO's "The Red Triangle"

 • 1928

-Barney Holland Oil Company was established by Barney R. Holland and was awarded the Marland Oil Company Commission Agency by his friend and Marland president, Dan Moran for Tarrant and Dallas Counties.
+Barney Holland Oil Company is established in Fort Worth by Barney R. Holland and is awarded the Marland Oil Company Commission Agency for Tarrant and Dallas counties by his friend and Marland President, Dan Moran, whose life he had earlier saved in Mexico.

 • 1929